signalogic/SigSRF_SDK/README.md

 All .rar files and the install script should be downloaded to the same folder.

-Note that the install script checks for the presence of the unrar package, and if not found attempts to install it.
-There may be some additional prompts depending on the Linux version.
+Note that the install script checks for the presence of the unrar package, and if not found attempts to install it; if this happens there may be some additional prompts depending on the Linux version.

 ### Sudo Privilege